mfdz/gtfs-hub/README.md

 * Set some well known parkings to park_ride=hov

 ### Publishing
-After updating OSM and GTFS data, you'll find the datasets in data/www, ready to publish e.g. via a web serve serving this directory.
+After updating OSM and GTFS data, you'll find the datasets in the folder data/www, ready to publish e.g. via a web serve serving this directory.

 ### External references
 This project uses a couple of other dockerized applications: